anuj150199/my_blog_page/README.md

 ->We provide for a pagination for easier movement among the different blog pages.

-->The footer section provides for navigation , the social icons to the various social pages and the privacy policy.
+->The footer section provides for navigation , the social icons our various social pages and the privacy policy.

-->We then use the media queries to make our pages responsive by provide appropriate break points.
+->We then use the media queries to make our pages responsive by providing appropriate break points.